jasper-zheng/nn_terrain/src/instructions/02-load-terrain.md

 tocEnabled: false
 ---

-Loading a terrain with 2 continuous control channels, navigating an autoencoder with 4 latent dimensions.
+This video introduces loading a terrain with 2 continuous control channels, navigating an autoencoder with 4 latent dimensions.

 ## What we need